 Children will have access to our Outdoor Area throughout the day and we value the opportunities that learning in the outdoor environment provides.
 We will have a weekly Woodland Explorers session, and suitable clothing for these sessions is part of the school uniform.

 Morning Snack Time

-A variety of fresh fruits of vegetables will be prepared by staff and served alongside other suitable snacks, such as toast or crackers.
+A variety of fresh fruits and vegetables will be prepared by staff and served alongside other healthy snacks prepared by the catering staff.
 Fresh water and milk will be provided to drink.

 Lunchtime